swiss-ai/mmore/docs/colpali.md

 ## Overview

-This module provides a complete pipeline for processing PDF documents using ColPali embeddings, storing them in Milvus vector database, and performing semantic search.
-It's designed for efficient document retrieval and RAG applications.
+This module provides a complete pipeline for processing PDF documents using ColPali embeddings, storing them in a Milvus vector database, and performing semantic search.
+It is designed for efficient document retrieval and RAG applications.

 ## Architecture